The Business & Technology Network

 Performance

-Avira’s antivirus engine generally provides great protection against malware, though it’s edged out in performance by the top suites in tests conducted by leading security research institutions.
-In AV-Test’s zero-day attack and malware evaluation for November and December 2023 (the most current as of this article’s publishing), it caught 100 percent of the threats.
-It blocked all 11,859 samples for recently discovered and widespread malware and 210 samples for zero-day attacks.
+Avira’s antivirus engine generally protects well against malware, though it’s edged out in performance by the top suites in tests conducted by leading security research institutions.
+In AV-Test’s zero-day attack and malware evaluation for July and August 2024 (the most current results released), it caught 100 percent of the 302 zero-day threats.
+Meanwhile, it blocked 100 percent of the 17,663 samples of recently discovered and widespread malware.

 AV-Comparatives